-However, we recognize that you may also want to talk about the care you or your family has already received or is receiving.
-We recognize you may also have questions for the Ministry of Health.
-The below important contact information will help you determine who you can talk to about your questions or concerns.
+Do you want to talk to someone about the medical care you or your family has received?
+Do you have questions for the Ministry of Health?
+The contact information below can help you determine who you can talk to about your questions or concerns.

 Speak with your Health Care Provider

 If you have a concern with the care you or a family member has received, speak directly to the person who provided or will be providing the service.
 It is best to deal with your question or concern when and where they occur.